How We Help

 Click here to print the schedule

 Day-time sessions provide an environment for creative projects, guidance, and support.
 Their aim is to help the participants move on from meeting their most basic needs into ‘normal’ society that would include housing and independent living.
-They are dedicated to wellbeing and practical matters with the involvement of other people and agencies, such as the drug and alcohol action teams, Poole Housing advisers, mobile dentist, Homeless Health nurse, hairdresser and someone to provide financial advice, and to wellbeing, involving such activities as art, photography, drama and guided walks.
+They are dedicated to wellbeing and practical matters with the involvement of other people and agencies, such as the drug and alcohol action teams, Poole Housing advisers, mobile dentist, Homeless Health nurse and hairdresser.
 A sandwich lunch and hot and cold drinks are provided.

 These sessions are an important time for R2R volunteers to listen to those who attend, which allows everyone to build relationships with trust.
 A hot meal and hot and cold drinks are provided at each session.
 Clothing, sleeping bags, and move-in packs for those moving into accommodation are also provided, as needed.
 A volunteer chiropodist provides care on the last Friday of each month.

 Thanks to the support of a national Christian social enterprise, Routes to Roots has been able to offer supported accommodation to three of Poole’s rough sleepers since December 2015.

 Green Pastures bought a maisonette for the charity, which then undertook repairs and refurbishment to bring the property up to the standards of a HMO.
 Routes to Roots is responsible for the ongoing upkeep of the property.